-Literature search
+Literature Search

-To find articles relevant to our topic, we used Google Scholar (for suitability for meta-analyses see Gehanno et al., 2013; Walters, 2007) and identified a sample of studies based on various steps illustrated in Figure 1.
+To find articles relevant to our topic, we used Google Scholar (for suitability for meta-analyses, see Gehanno et al., 2013; Walters, 2007) and identified a sample of studies based on various steps illustrated in Figure 1.
 In the first initial online search, we decided to identify articles including variations of keywords such as omission bias, omission effect, action principle, commission, and omission, aimed to identify relevant literature, related topics, and the scholars in this field.
 As a result of the first search round, we were able to identify more specific search terms on the omission bias.
-Consequently, our search patterns were: ("omission bias" OR "omission effect" OR "omission strategy" OR "action effect" OR "action principle" OR (Baron AND Ritov) OR (Connolly AND Reb) OR (action AND inaction) OR (actions AND inactions) OR (omissions AND commission) OR (omissions AND commissions) OR (direct AND indirect) OR (doing AND allowing) OR (active AND passive))
+Consequently, our search patterns were as follows: ("omission bias" OR "omission effect" OR "omission strategy" OR "action effect" OR "action principle" OR [Baron AND Ritov] OR [Connolly AND Reb] OR [action AND inaction] OR [actions AND inactions] OR [omission AND commission] OR [omissions AND commissions] OR [direct AND indirect] OR [doing AND allowing] OR [active AND passive]) AND

+Figure 1.
+Meta-analysis flow diagram.

+Note.
+We included studies that measured any of the dependent variables.
+For example, if a study focuses on a decision but does not measure morality/blame, we include the study.
+We adapted the diagram based on Moreau and Gamble (2020).

-AND (morality OR intent OR harm OR vaccinations OR moral OR blame OR responsibility)
+(morality OR intent OR harm OR vaccinations OR moral OR blame OR responsibility) - "Trolley."

-- "Trolley".
 This process was followed by a scan of the reference sections of found articles.
 This enabled us to find other articles that were not detected through the search procedure.

-Additionally, we searched for "related articles" and "cited by" Google Scholar options based on the found articles.
+In addition, we searched for

+"related articles" and "cited by" Google Scholar options based on the found articles.